From picturesque ruins to cliff-face monasteries, we explore the unique appeal of the oldest cities in the world

 Susa is the setting of The Persians, a tragedy by Aeschylus and the oldest surviving play in the history of theatre.

-Susa is mentioned by the name of Shushan in the Hebrew Bible, mainly in Esther, but also in Nehemiah and Daniel.
+Susa is also mentioned in the Hebrew Bible.
 It’s said that both Daniel and Nehemiah lived in Susa and that Esther became queen there, married King Ahasueurus, and saved the Jews from genocide.
 The city has since been renamed to the rather delightful Shush.

-Top sight: Shush Castle – constructed under the leadership of French archaeologist Jean-Marie Jacques de Morgan in the late 1890s, Shush Castle is now open to the public as a museum.
+Shush Castle was constructed under the leadership of French archaeologist Jean-Marie Jacques de Morgan in the late 1890s and is now open to the public as a museum.
 It was heavily damaged in the Iran-Iraq war of the 1980s but has since been fully restored by the Iranian government.

 4. Damascus, Syria

-Named by some as the world’s oldest inhabited city, Damascus may have been occupied as early as 10,000 BC, although this is debated.
-One of the world’s great ancient cities, Damascus has been conquered by Alexander the Great and ruled by the Romans, Arabs and Ottomans.
+Damascus in Syria may have been occupied as early as 10,000 BC, although this is debated.
+One of the world’s great ancient cities, it has been conquered by Alexander the Great and ruled by the Romans, Arabs and Ottomans.

 The city became an important settlement after the arrival of the Aramaeans, a Semitic people from Mesopotamia who established a network of canals still used by the city’s modern water networks.

-Top sight: Umayyad Mosque – the city’s greatest tourist attraction is said to be home to the head of John the Baptist.
-It also contains the mausoleum of Saladin and is believed by Muslims to be the place where Jesus (Isa) will return at the End of Days.
+Umayyad Mosque in Damascus contains the mausoleum of Saladin and is believed by Muslims to be the place where Jesus (Isa) will return at the End of Days.

 3. Aleppo, Syria